 However, you have a right—by federal law—to get a more in-depth picture of where you went wrong.
 For example, where were the specific areas your employer sees you lacking?
 What could you have done better?
 This type of detailed feedback will be invaluable to you in your next position to avoid making the same mistakes twice.

 4. Never shy away from asking for help—you just might get it.

 There is no harm in asking your employer or colleagues for a recommendation before you leave.
 It may seem counterintuitive, but it’s still likely they will say yes, making your life easier as you re-enter the job market.
 You should also ask about how the company will handle any inquiries from potential employers about your time there.

 You are entitled to know whether they will provide details about your departure, the dates of your employment, or any other related information surrounding your tenure with the company.
 You may be able to negotiate with them about the details they disclose, which could really help you protect yourself from unwanted hardship during your job search.

 5. Never believe this is the end of your career—you will turn this around.

-Susan Levine is the president and founder of Career Group Companies—a leading recruiting firm based in Los Angeles, with offices in New York, San Francisco, Orange County, and Greenwich.
-Their divisions, comprised of Career Group, Syndicatebleu, Fourth Floor, Avenue Pacific, and Events span a variety of industries.
-They specialize in executive and administrative support, marketing and design, fashion, events, and C-Level placements.
+About the Author: Susan Levine is the president and founder of Career Group Companies—a leading recruiting firm based in Los Angeles, with offices in New York, San Francisco, Orange County, and Greenwich.
+Their divisions are comprised of Career Group, Syndicatebleu, Fourth Floor, Avenue Pacific, and events that span a variety of industries.
+They specialize in executive and administrative support, marketing and design, fashion, events, and C-level placements.
 As a widely recognized industry name, they pride themselves on placing top-tier direct hire and freelance talent in their dream jobs.
 They use their expertise to impact the lives of their candidates and improve the company culture of their clients, one exceptional match at a time.